amit-saini-21/Tasks-manager/README.md

 - CRUD operations for tasks
 - Bulk delete for notes and tasks
 - Health and user-info endpoints
-- AI suggestions for general prompts, note improvement, and task planning

 ## Tech Stack